thehanriver/Lets-Get-This-Bread/README.md

 ## Description
 This was for a class project in which we had to make an app.
 My group (4 people) and I made an app called Lets Get This Bread using Java and Android Studios.
 It's our first attempt and has a lot of bugs so please be gentle.
+I couldn't get the whole file itself since it is too big but our teammate, Edward Hong, has the full file.
 Full game source code on Edward Hong's Profile : https://github.com/loxaedward626/LGTB

 ## My contribution